Molecular Clock Dating using MrBayes: Introduction

-There are two modern approaches on dating species divergence using molecular data: node dating \citep[e.g.,][]{Yang:2006eu,Drummond:2006kt} and total-evidence dating \citep[e.g.,][]{Ronquist:2012ea,Zhang:2016kf}.
-In a Bayesian framework, node dating calibrates one or several internal nodes of the tree, each with a prior distribution derived from the fossil record.
-While total-evidence dating uses the morphological data from the fossil record and morphological and sequence data from extant taxa together to infer the tree and divergence times.
+In addition to these features, the focus of this study is its functionality of divergence time estimation using node dating \citep[e.g.,][]{Yang:2006eu, Ho:2009gn} and total-evidence dating \citep{Ronquist:2012ea, Zhang:2016kf} approaches under relaxed molecular clock models \citep{Huelsenbeck:2000ic, Thorne:2002il, Drummond:2006kt, Lepage:2007bq}.
+Both dating techniques are implemented in the Bayesian framework, such that the diversification process and the fossil information are incorporated in the priors.
+However, they do have significant differences.
+In node dating, only molecular sequences from extant taxa are used, and one or more internal nodes of the extant taxa tree are calibrated by user-specified prior distributions, typically derived from the fossil record, to estimate the ages of all other nodes in the tree.
+In total-evidence dating, extant and extinct taxa are all included in the tree, and morphological characters are coded for fossil and extant taxa in a combined matrix with molecular sequences.
 The age of each fossil is assigned a prior distribution directly.

-Several steps involve in Bayesian dating analysis, importantly including data partitioning, specifying evolutionary model, calibrating internal nodes or fossils, and setting priors for the tree and the molecular clock model.
-In this tutorial, I demonstrate the molecular clock dating functionalities in MrBayes 3.2 step by step, while focusing on total-evidence dating, using an example dataset truncated from the Hymenoptera data analyzed in \citet{Ronquist:2012ea,Zhang:2016kf}.
+Several steps are involved in a Bayesian molecular clock dating analysis, importantly including partitioning the data, specifying evolutionary models, calibrating internal nodes or fossils, and setting priors for the tree and the other parameters.
+These will be demonstrated in the Tutorial section.